5 Best Sites to Watch Melbourne Cup Live Stream

 Known locally as “The Race That Stops a Nation,” the Melbourne Cup is the biggest horse race in Australia.
 Drawing a crowd of over 100,000 people, you can expect packed stands and lots of sweat – so why not watch a Melbourne Cup Live Stream instead?

-More and more people watch the Melbourne Cup online each year, thanks to its growing popularity.
+Thanks to its growing popularity, more and more people watch the Melbourne Cup online each year.
 It's a prestigious event in Australia, keeping up with acclaimed races like the Kentucky Derby and Prix de l'Arc de Triomphe.

 1. 10play